gelisam/hawk/README.md

 That behaviour was similar to the standard unix tool [`cut`](http://en.m.wikipedia.org/wiki/Cut_%28Unix%29).
 Many other standard command-line tools can be easily approximated using [other short Haskell expressions](http://www.haskell.org/haskellwiki/Simple_Unix_tools).

-By adding custom function definitions to `~/.hawk/prelude.hs`, it is easy to `--apply` much more advanced manipulations to the input:
+By adding custom function definitions to `~/.hawk/prelude.hs`, it is easy to `--apply` much more advanced manipulations to the input.

 ```bash
 > ps -eo 'pid,ppid,comm' | hawk -a 'fmap (drop 2) . tree (!!
 0) (!!
 1) . tail'